Workers’ Compensation Settlements For Arthritis and Degenerative Disc Disease

 - That an employee suffers a work-related physical or mental injury

 - That the resulting disability prevents the employee from working in his or her regular duty position.

 - That the employee provide notice to an employer within the statutorily required period of time

 Average Compensation For Arthritis & Degenerative Disc Disease Cases

 As mentioned in the beginning, there is no standard settlement for these types of injuries.
 Every case has different circumstances and levels of severity.
 But if you aggravated your arthritis or degenerative disc disease while working, you are entitled to benefits.
 Compensation for these cases can include disability payments and a cash settlement.

 Talk to a Lawyer if a Workplace Injury Has Aggravated Your Arthritis or Degenerative Disc Disease

-Given the time limitations surrounding the filing of a workers’ compensation claim against your employer, it is important to act promptly.
-Speak to an experienced workers’ compensation attorney and get a free consultation on how your work injury or the aggravation of a pre-existing condition will affect your workers’ compensation claim.
+Given the time limitations surrounding the filing of a workers’ compensation claim against your employer, it is important to act promptly and before medical bills start piling up.
+Speak to an experienced workers’ compensation attorney for free legal advice on how your work injury or the aggravation of a pre-existing condition will affect your claim.

 Krasno, Krasno, and Owundinjo is a law firm featuring a team of experienced lawyers that can get you the workers’ compensation benefits you deserve.
 Please contact us via our website or by calling (866) 948-9088.
-We will charge you no fee, unless we win.
+We will charge you no fee, unless you win your workers’ comp case.